brodcoli/Godot-Portal/README.md

 ![](https://i.imgur.com/KE4u2Dg.png)

 ## Description
-This is a buggy and imperfect demo of teleportation portals in the Godot Engine, the portals are not at all perfect and there are problems.
+This is a buggy and imperfect demo of teleportation portals in the Godot Engine.

 I did my best to comment the portal.gd script, but that's the only script I added comments to.<br />
-Also, I'm not an amazing programmer or Godot user so parts of the code may be wack watch out.
+Also, I'm not an amazing programmer or Godot user so parts of the code may be wack.

 ## Controls
 Use `left/right mouse button` to shoot portals<br />